cowboy8625/WordRPG/README.md

 Also if you want to help out on the project and have ideas hit me up and show me some code!

 ## To Play The Game
-WARNING: Before Playing the game you must install a module called Colorama.
-Go to command prompt and type "pip install colorama" and once done you may start game.
+WARNING: Before Playing the game you must run the setup.sh or setup-windows.bat depending on your OS Mac and Linux Users run setup.sh and Windows Users run setup-windows.bat (You only need to do this once)

 To play the game double click on Main file and make sure you have downloaded the "WordRPG Folder not just one file.